SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Frameworks

-Bogdanov et al. presented Sharemind~\cite{bogdanov2008sharemind}, a \sls{MPL} framework based on additive SS, which was secure in the semi-honest adversary model.
-To the best of our knowledge, Choiet et al.~\cite{choi2012secure} firstly implemented the GMW protocol for any number of parties in a semi-honest setting, rather than requiring an honest majority.
-A runtime environment for executing secure programs via the SPDZ protocol in the preprocessing model was presented in~\cite{keller2013architecture}.
-Cramer et al. presented SPD$\mathbb{Z}_{2^k}$~\cite{cramer2018spd} for malicious adversaries with a dishonest majority, that works over rings instead of fields.
-Damg{\aa}rd et al.~\cite{damgaard2019new} optimized~\cite{cramer2018spd} and implemented their protocols to FRESCO~\cite{fresco} framework to support private classification using decision trees and support vector machines (SVMs).
-Makri et al. proposed EPIC~\cite{makri2017pics}\cite{makri2019epic}, which is secure against malicious adversaries and involve more than two parties.
-They used SPDZ to implement private image classification based on SVM. \sls{But both \cite{damgaard2019new} and \cite{makri2019epic} only focused on secure inference.
-Wagh et al. proposed SecureNN~\cite{wagh2019securenn}, which combined various SS schemes for training deep neural network (DNN for short) and CNN.
-FLSAH~\cite{byali2020flash}, a 4-party framework designed by Byali et al., using Additive SS and two variants of SS to train multiple machine learning models.
-Wagh et al.~\cite{wagh2020falcon} presented an efficient 3-party MPL framework that utilized SS technologies to support the training of DNN and CNN.}
+In SS-based MPL frameworks, parties initially share their inputs using a SS scheme.
+And throughout the training process, all data held by each party are in the form of shares.
+To the best of our knowledge, Choi et al.~\cite{choi2012secure} first implemented the GMW protocol for any number of parties in the semi-honest security model.
+A runtime environment for executing secure programs via the SPDZ protocol in the pre-processing model was presented in~\cite{keller2013architecture}.
+Cramer et al. presented SPD$\mathbb{Z}_{2^k}$~\cite{DBLP:conf/crypto/CramerDESX18} for a malicious security model with a dishonest majority that worked over rings instead of fields.
+Damg{\aa}rd et al.~\cite{damgaard2019new} optimized~\cite{DBLP:conf/crypto/CramerDESX18} and implemented their protocols to FRESCO~\cite{fresco} framework to support private classification using decision trees and support vector machines (SVMs).
+Makri et al. proposed EPIC~\cite{makri2017pics}\cite{makri2019epic}, which was secure against malicious adversaries and involved more than two parties.
+They used SPDZ to implement private image classification based on SVM.
+But both~\cite{damgaard2019new} and~\cite{makri2019epic} only focused on secure inference.
+SecureNN~\cite{wagh2019securenn} provided a three-party method that eliminated expensive cryptographic operations for deep neural networks (DNN for short) and CNN training and inference with both semi-honest and malicious security models.
+FLASH~\cite{byali2020flash} proposed a four-party MPL framework for machine learning models, such as LR, LOR, DNN and binarized neural network (BNN for short).
+Wagh et al. presented an efficient three-party MPL framework Falcon~\cite{wagh2020falcon} that utilized SS technologies for secure training and inference of NNs in an honest-majority setting.
+It designed an efficient protocol for batch normalization, which is critical for deep neural network training.
+Koti et al. designed an SS-based MPL framework SWIFT~\cite{koti2021swift}, the key of which lay a maliciously secure, three-party computation over rings in the honest-majority setting, and they extended it to four parties.
+SWIFT implemented secure training and secure inference for LOR and secure inference for DNN.
+Fantastic Four~\cite{dalskov2021fantastic} introduced a four-party honest-majority protocol with a malicious security model.
+Song et al.~\cite{DBLP:conf/ccs/SongWWTLRWH22} proposed a robust MPL framework with a privileged party pMPL.
+It guarantees: (i) Only the privileged party can get the final trained model, even if two assistant parties collude with each other; (ii) The training process could be continued to the end if one assistant party drops out. pMPL is the first MPL framework that follows a hierarchical structure.